prixladi/urlik-worker/README.md

 ### `docker-compose up`

-Runs app container and other required/optional containers (**postgress, pgadmin, mongodb, authority service**) and builds app image if does not exist.
+Runs app container and other required/optional containers (**mongodb, redis**) and builds app image if does not exist.